Rod Diridon Sr.: Mineta Transportation Institute

 In collaboration with then-House Transportation Committee Chairman Norman Y Mineta, Diridon prepared the legislative language for Congress to create a new university-based transportation research center that focused on mass transportation policy studies.
 Through the 1991 ISTEA legislation, the US Congress authorized the creation of the new center.
 Santa Clara County voted in term limits for county officials in November 1992, precipitating Diridon's retirement from the county Board of Supervisors.
-After his retirement at the end of 1994, Diridion became the founding executive director of the Mineta Transportation Institute (MTI), based at San Jose State University.
-Diridon directed the Institute from 1993-2014.
+After his retirement at the end of 1994, Diridon became the founding executive director of the Mineta Transportation Institute (MTI), based at San Jose State University.
+Diridon directed the Institute from 1993 to 2014.
 He is now the emeritus executive director of the Mineta Transportation Institute.

 Under his leadership, MTI performed an annual needs assessment with the US Department of Transportation and California Department of Transportation, which identified research priorities.
 Based on these priorities, MTI conducts peer-reviewed research involving teams of academic and professional specialists, distributing the reports via publications, conferences, and the Internet.
 MTI research focuses on best practices internationally, through case studies on issues such as transit systems security, transportation financing, and transportation-related land use policies and sustainability.

 A needs assessment in the early 1990s identified the lack of a master's degree program teaching transportation systems management in the United States.
 MTI designed a Master of Science in Transportation Management (MSTM) degree program, which was accepted for accreditation by the California State University Board of Trustees in 1996.
 Three specialized certificates are also offered—in transportation security, transportation finance, and high-speed rail management.
-Diridion arranged for the classes to be taught via the California Department of Transportation video-conference system at 28 locations throughout California.
+Diridon arranged for the classes to be taught via the California Department of Transportation video-conference system at 28 locations throughout California.
 With degrees granted through San Jose State University, the program has graduated more than 300 students.